Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Wraith.md

 "languages": "the languages it knew in life"
 "cr": "5"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The wraith can move through other creatures and objects as if they were\
+- "desc": "The wraith can move through other creatures and objects as if they were\
     \ difficult terrain.
-It takes dice: 1d10|avg (1d10) force damage if it ends\
+It takes 5 (dice: 1d10|avg (1d10)) force damage if it\
-    \ its turn inside an object."
+    \ ends its turn inside an object."
   "name": "Incorporeal Movement"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in sunlight, the wraith has disadvantage on attack rolls, as well\
+- "desc": "While in sunlight, the wraith has disadvantage on attack rolls, as well\
-    \ as on Wisdom ([[5.
-Mechanics/Rules/Skills.md#Perception|Perception]]) checks that\
+    \ as on Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Perception|Perception]]) checks that\
     \ rely on sight."
   "name": "Sunlight Sensitivity"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one creature.\
-    \ Hit: dice: 4d8 + 3|avg (4d8 + 3) necrotic damage.
-The target must succeed\
+    \ Hit: 21 (dice: 4d8 + 3|avg (4d8 + 3)) necrotic damage.
+The target must\
-    \ on a DC 14 Constitution saving throw or its hit point maximum is reduced by\
+    \ succeed on a DC 14 Constitution saving throw or its hit point maximum is reduced\
-    \ an amount equal to the damage taken.
-This reduction lasts until the target finishes\
+    \ by an amount equal to the damage taken.
+This reduction lasts until the target\
-    \ a long rest.
-The target dies if this effect reduces its hit point maximum to\
+    \ finishes a long rest.
+The target dies if this effect reduces its hit point maximum\
-    \ 0."
+    \ to 0."
   "name": "Life Drain"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The wraith targets a humanoid within 10 feet of it that has been dead for\
+- "desc": "The wraith targets a humanoid within 10 feet of it that has been dead for\
     \ no longer than 1 minute and died violently.
-The target's spirit rises as a [[/5.
-Mechanics/Bestiary/Undead/Specter.md|specter]]\
+The target's spirit rises as a [[5.
+Mechanics\Bestiary\Undead\Specter.md|specter]]\
     \ in the space of its corpse or in the nearest unoccupied space.
-The [[/5.
-Mechanics/Bestiary/Undead/Specter.md|specter]]\
+The [[5.
+Mechanics\Bestiary\Undead\Specter.md|specter]]\
     \ is under the wraith's control.
 The wraith can have no more than seven specters\
     \ under its control at one time."
   "name": "Create Specter"